 Reference: http://www.davison.com/legal/ads1.html

-Emirates Manufacturing Company - This isn't an invention marketing company at all, it's a scam of a different sort.
-The "company" contacts inventors and offers to buy their inventions for big money.
+Emirates Manufacturing Company - This company runs a scam rather than typical invention marketing.
+The company contacts inventors and offers to buy their inventions for big money.
 When the inventors get taken in by the glowing promises, they discover that first they have to send thousands of dollars to the scammers to "register the invention" or "pay an agent to review the patent" or some other fraudulent expenses.
 Basically, it's the same old Nigerian 4-1-9 scheme, with a phony "manufacturing company" replacing the deposed dictator's widow, petroleum revenue clerk, lawyer with deceased client... fill in the blank.
 If you ever hear from them, delete the message and don't answer.
-For more information see this Invent Blog entry, which explains the scam in detail (off-site link).

 Eureka Solutions International, Inc. and OEM Communications, both doing business out of the West Pittsburgh Expo Mart in Monroeville, Pennsylvania; President and founder Gregory S. Bender, and sales representative Frank J. Cillo.
 1997 FTC Case: Eureka Solutions: File No. 972 3057 / U.S. District Court for the Western District of Pennsylvania, in Pittsburgh, Civil Action No. 97-1280 - contact Steven Balster, FTC Cleveland Regional Office, 216/263-3455